Exposition Park (Pittsburgh): Today

 After parts of 62 seasons in the Oakland district, baseball and football returned to the north side of the Allegheny River when Three Rivers Stadium opened.
 The site of the final incarnation of Exposition Park, relative to Three Rivers and the later PNC Park, was in between the two venues.

 Exposition Park had been on the southwest corner of South Avenue (later Robinson) to the north (first base) and School Street (later Scotland) to the east (third base).
 To the south (left field) was some open space and railroad tracks and the Allegheny.
 To the west (right field) was some open space and then Grant Street (later Galveston).
 That open space would eventually be the site of Three Rivers.
 Therefore, the site of Exposition Park was the northeast corner of the parking lot east of Three Rivers.

 In 1995, members of the Society for American Baseball Research marked and painted the location where home plate is believed to have been located, in honor of one of the two sites of the first World Series (the other being in Boston).
-At the time, the location of home plate was parking lot for Three Rivers.
+At the time, the location of home plate was in a Three Rivers Stadium parking lot.
 In 2018, the faded home plate paint was replaced by a metal plaque by the Society for American Baseball Research.

 In 1998, a Pennsylvania Historical marker was placed at the site of the park.
 Interstate 279 currently runs over portions of the site of Exposition Park just before crossing the Allegheny River along the Fort Duquesne Bridge.